zaaack/statical-ghost/bin/how-to-use-fascinating-static-blog-generator-statical-ghost.md

 title: How to use fascinating static blog generator statical-ghost? # these are yaml config, notice the space !
 slug: how-to-use-fascinating-static-blog-generator-statical-ghost
+date: 2015-12-30 11:00:00 # optional, use stat.birthtime if not exists
-author: me
+author: me # optional
-tags: [hello, world]
+tags: [hello, world] # optional, tag list
-top: true
+top: true # optional, be in the top of loop
-page: false # not in loop
+page: false # optional, not in loop
 ---

 statical-ghost: another static blog generator using ghost theme